Skip to main content

 tdr-impedance-measurements-for-high-frequency-pulse.jpg

-Average pulse height changes when more high-frequency harmonics is added.
+Average pulse height changes when more high-frequency harmonics are added.
 Graph Credit: Polarinstruments

 tdr-measurements.jpg

-Average pulse height changes when 5th harmonic is added.
+Average pulse height changes when the 5th harmonic is added.
 Graph Credit: Polarinstruments

-Now all up to 23rd harmonics are added.
+Now all up to the 23rd harmonics are added.

 tdr-displaying-reflections.jpg